The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach

-The third assumption, finally, is the common trend assumption.
+The third assumption is the common trend assumption.
 It states that in absence of the treatment, outcomes in the treatment and control group would follow a parallel trend, or in other words, that the gap between the outcome in the two groups would be constant over time.
-This assumption is supported by the fact that between 2015 and 2020, there have not been any major legal change in either area, i.e., that of sexual offenses and other crimes against persons, that is likely to affect procedures and language at court (see Section \ref{disentagling_metoo}).
-In addition, all crimes against persons are relatively ``old'' crimes, i.e., crimes that are unlikely to change in nature and have long been considered crimes, so there is no need to continually re-interpret the corresponding laws (unlike, e.g., cyber crimes).
-The above discussion suggests that, in the absence of external interferences, the language of judicial opinions would evolve at a similar pace for all types of crimes against persons.